No0bmazt3r/ai-chatbot-poc/README.md

 2.  **Clean JSON Data**: The raw JSON is cleaned by replacing non-standard `NaN` values with the valid JSON `null` token.
 3.  **Generate Embeddings**: The cleaned text data is sent to the Google Gemini API (`text-embedding-004` model) to generate vector embeddings.
 4.  **Set Up Cloud Database**: A free-tier MongoDB Atlas cluster is deployed and configured.
-5.  **Import Data & Create Index**: The generated JSON files are imported into the database and a vector search index is created to enable semantic querying.
+5.  **Import & Enrich Data**: The generated JSON files are imported into the database, and the metadata is enriched using an aggregation pipeline.
+6.  **Create & Test Index**: A vector search index is created and then tested to ensure it is working correctly.

 ---